ThisIs0xBC/ChatUncensor/README.md

 This plugin simply changes how messages render locally.
 It doesn’t affect gameplay or modify network traffic.
 As such, it is completely safe to use, as is any other Bakkesmod plugin.

 **Can I turn it off quickly?**
 Yes.
-In the plugin list, disable it, or run:
+In the plugin list or from the plugin's settings menu, disable it, or run the following in the F6 console:
 `toggle uncensor_chats 0`

 ---